Do I need to sit the TSA?

 What is the TSA for?

-For example, the TSA is remarkably similar in structure and style to the psychometric tests used by top employers.
+For students, the test trains students in the skills required to process vast amounts of information quickly, and so may help them prepare for future exams relating to their chosen career path.
+The TSA is remarkably similar in structure and style to the psychometric tests used by top employers.
 By having an edge at a younger age, students will be more able to manage the questions set by employers once they come to the application stage.
 It also helps with improving decision making – something we could all benefit from.

 Do I need to take the TSA for Cambridge University?